Pteridomania: Outside the United Kingdom

 Pteridomania is "usually considered a British eccentricity", and historians are divided regarding its reach outside the United Kingdom.
 John D. Scott has written:

 The craze seemed to have passed America by – most likely because these same species in America are essentially free of these "freaky" abnormal forms.
 It may also be due to the fact the American botanists have been for the most part more interested in unravelling the complexities of the species involved in the fern complexes such as Asplenium, Dryopteris, and Botrychium.

 On the other hand, historian Sarah Whittingham has "turned up much proof that it reached American shores" in her book, Fern Fever: The Story of Pteridomania.
 The American Fern Society was established in 1893 and now has over 900 members worldwide.
 The society is based at Indiana University and counts itself as "one of the largest international fern clubs in the world."
 William Ralph Maxon served repeatedly as the society president.

 The Dorrance H. Hamilton Fernery at the Morris Arboretum of the University of Pennsylvania is the only remaining freestanding Victorian fernery in North America.
 It has a curved Victorian-style glass roof and turned 100 years old in 1999.
 Designed by John Morris, the arboretum's namesake, the Fernery is said to embody "some of the many passions of the Victorians: a love of collecting, a veneration of nature, and the fashion of romantic gardens...its filigree roof sparkling in sunlight.

-Pteridomania had negative effects on the Australian environment, in Queensland fern fever saw plants stripped from their natural habitats to feed the appetites of collectors.
-Epiphytic ferns like Staghorns and Bird's nests were collected from the wild as they became popular decorative pieces that could be hung.
+Pteridomania had negative effects on the Australian environment.
+In Queensland, fern fever saw plants stripped from their natural habitats to feed the appetites of collectors.
+Epiphytic ferns, such as staghorns and bird's nest ferns, were collected from the wild as they became popular decorative pieces that could be hung.
 An aesthetic quite peculiar to Queensland was the sight of staghorns adorning public and private infrastructure including Parliament House and major train stations.
 This practice persisted well into the late twentieth century.